sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 instructions can be used to index into allocated memory regions.
 Lastly, we wished to ensure that value typechecking was still supportable for our new instructions (however we did not implement a typechecker).
-Our pointer types are meant only for value checking (i.e. every pointer type totally specifies the type of its contents); they do not include bounds or alias information to prevent memory safety bugs.
+Our pointer types are meant only for value checking (i.e., every pointer type totally specifies the type of its contents); they do not include bounds or alias information to prevent memory safety bugs.